FHV-MatchPoint/PartnerService/README.md

 by the CourtService through a Succeeded or Failed event, we set the state to "OPEN" or "CANCELLED", effectively freeing the entities for further use (at least in the case of "OPEN").\
 Similarly when a PartnerRequest wants to be accepted, the state first gets set to "ACCEPT_PENDING".
-Again, once the operation is confirmed of denied by the CourtService the state then gets set to "ACCEPTED" or "CANCELLED".
+Again, once the operation is confirmed or denied by the CourtService the state then gets set to "ACCEPTED" or "CANCELLED".

 ## Role Based Authorization
-Role Based Authorization through the annotation @RolesAllowed in the following class:\
+Role Based Authorization through the class-annotation @RolesAllowed in the following class:\
 _at.fhv.matchpoint.partnerservice.rest.PartnerRequestResource_

+The role gets sent to the PartnerService controller through the API Gateway, which is responsible for the Authentication as described in the following chapter.

 ## API Gateway
 The API Gateway makes sure that the end points of our PartnerService can not directly be accessed.
 They have to be accessed through the API Gateway, which also means they have to be authenticated and provide a JWT, which in turn will be used by the PartnerService to perform a role based authorization as described above.

 ### Authentication
 Authentication is implemented in the following class in the API Gateway Project:\
 _at.fhv.matchpoint.apigateway.authentication.AuthResource_